CERT-Polska/karton/docs/advanced_concepts.rst

     }

 Recall that filters are checked top to bottom, and if at least one pattern matches, the task will be accepted by a consumer.
-Using a regular ("new style") patterns, the matching will proceed as follows:
+Using regular ("new style") patterns, the matching will proceed as follows:

-- A task is checked against the first filter.
-Then :code:`foo` matches, but the filters explicitly rejects tasks with :code:`platform: linux"`.
+- Check against the first filter: :code:`foo` matches, but the filter explicitly rejects tasks with :code:`platform: linux`.
-- A task is checked against the second filter.
-Then :code:`foo` matches, and the platform - :code:`linux` - is not equal to to :code:`windows`, so the task is accepted.
+- Check against the second filter: :code:`foo` matches, and the platform - :code:`linux` - is not equal to to :code:`windows`, so the task is accepted.

 Whoops!
 This is probably not what the programmer intended.
 In comparison, "old style" filters will always reject a task if it matches at least one negated filter.
 This sounds nice, but as every special case may cause unpleasant surprised.
 This is especially true when combining "old style" and "new style" patterns.